Meet the Nominees

 Boca

-Joan Kramer (Joni) has been a resident of Santa Monica Canyon for 22 years.
-She and her husband Aaron reside on Mabery Road where they raised their two daughters, both of whom went to Canyon School, where she served both in the Booster Club and the Governing Board.
-She has been a Board member of BOCA, serving as the President for 10 years.
-She is also a board member for Chrysalis, an LA based non profit since 2010, serving as Board Chair from 2020 to 2023.
-She, along with her husband and dog Squid love calling the Canyon their home.
+Joan Kramer (Joni) has been a resident of Santa Monica Canyon for 23 years.
+She and her husband, Aaron, reside on Mabery Road where they raised their two daughters, both of whom went to Canyon School, where she served both in the Booster Club and the Governing Board.
+She has been a board member of BOCA, serving as the president for 10 years.
+She is also a board member for Chrysalis, an LA based nonprofit since 2010, serving as board chair from 2020 to 2023.
+She, along with her husband and their dog, Squid, love calling the Canyon their home.

 Doug Suisman has lived in the Canyon for 32 years.
-He and his wife Moye raised their two children on Mabery Rd., and they attended Canyon School, Paul Revere, and Pali High.
-Doug has served on the Boca Neighborhood Association board for 32 years, and served as President for 10 years.
-He is an architect and urban designer, and has served as Interim President of SMCCA since February 2025.
+He and his wife, Moye, raised their two children, who attended Canyon School, Paul Revere, and Pali High, on Mabery Rd.
+Doug has served on the Boca Neighborhood Association board for 32 years, and served as president for 10 years.
+He is an architect and urban designer, who served as the first president of The Canyon Alliance.
+He is now an Alliance board member who leads the Public Space & Resilience Committee.

 Lower Rustic Canyon